Malcolm Hooper: Gulf War Syndrome advisor

 Hooper is the Chief Scientific Adviser to the British Gulf War Veterans Association.

 He has stated his concerns over initial studies that suggested miscarriages and children with physical abnormalities are more common in pregnancies of wives of male Gulf War veterans than those not sent to the region.
-In a news article in the Sunday Herald, Hooper was called an expert on depleted uranium, and he said that soldiers were harmed by exposure to it during the war.
+In a news article in the Sunday Herald, Hooper was referred to as an expert on depleted uranium, and he said that soldiers were harmed by exposure to it during the war.
 He has also stated that the British Ministry of Defence's position on Gulf War syndrome is outdated in light of "a complete sea change in the United States".

 Advocacy for chronic fatigue syndrome

 In 2002, The Guardian reported on the conflict over the nature of chronic fatigue syndrome/myalgic encephalomyelitis, and whether there is an ongoing pathological process in the illness, contrasting advocates of a biological basis, such as Professors Hooper, Kenny de Meirleir and Anthony Komaroff, with advocates of a psychosocial basis, such as Professor Simon Wessely.
 The article stated that the absence of any mention of the physical basis of CFS in a 2002 report to the CMO on the illness prompted Hooper to publish a dissent on the internet.
 In the Guardian article, Hooper states there is an increasing volume of scientific literature that shows extensive change and injury to the neuro-endocrine-immune systems of patients.
 He also described biochemical dysfunction, and physiological changes in the bodies of some patients.

 He is the medical advisor for The Grace Charity for ME.